ukhsa-collaboration/PHEnix/README.md

 ```

 This tool is also able to filter out samples and columns that may be bad quality.
 E.g. **--sample-Ns** specifies maximum fraction of Ns
 present in a sample. **--Ns** specifies maximum fraction of Ns allowed per column. **--with-mixtures** can specify if mixed position
 should be output as over certain fraction.
 First, samples are sifted out then columns are checked. **--with-stats** allows to output
 genomic positions of the called SNPs.
-Each line coresponds to a character position in the FASTA file.
+Each line corresponds to a character position in the FASTA file.
-E.g. to get the position of the 23rd snp, go to 23rd line in the positions file.
+E.g. to get the position of the 23rd SNP, go to 23rd line in the positions file.
 With this option, if numpy and matplotlib
 are installed, **plots** directory will be created and a summary plot is generated, summarising called SNPs,
 Ns, mixtures, and bases with 0 depth.
 Providing **--with-dist-matrix** will also write distance matrix to the specified path.